What is Test Automation in Salesforce? What’s the best thing about Salesforce? Many of us would say it’s the ability to deliver change quickly

 With three new releases every year and a set of tools that makes it easy to develop your features or deploy Salesforce’s new ones, fast, valuable delivery is what it’s all about.

-But there’s one part of the delivery cycle that’s resistant to speed: testing.
+But testing is one part of the delivery cycle resistant to speed.
 Or rather, manual testing.
 Agile might have sped up your team’s delivery cycle, but you can’t speed up your human testers to match.

 “For Continuous Delivery and Agile to succeed, we need to bring manual testing from 60-80% of the testing effort down to 5-20%.”

-The adoption of test automation in Salesforce is on the rise, especially at the enterprise level.
+The adoption of test automation in Salesforce is rising, especially at the enterprise level.
 But why?
 To understand this shift, we need to understand what problems manual testing presents and how test automation can address them.

 1. Manual testing takes time.
-This is a big one for agile, where time is of the essence.
-If you’re relying on manual testing alone, this can seriously slow down your delivery cycle.
+It is a big one for agile, where time is of the essence.
+If you rely on manual testing alone, this can seriously slow your delivery cycle.

 2. Manual testing is expensive.
 If you’re setting two testers on regression testing for a week, that’s 40 hours of human effort.
 Automation can cut this out completely.

-So this boils down to four things: test automation can reduce time, cost, boredom and inconsistency in your testing.
-These are the four main reasons that enterprise Salesforce customers are moving towards test automation.
+So this boils down to four things: test automation can reduce time, cost, boredom, and inconsistency in your testing.
+These are the four main reasons enterprise Salesforce customers are moving towards test automation.

 So we’ve seen how valuable test automation can be.
 But why is this trend only just emerging?
 If automated testing was so easy to achieve, why isn’t everyone doing it?

 But this isn’t a one-size-fits-all situation.
-You need to choose the tool that works best for your own organization.
+It would help if you chose the best tool for your organization.